Good Jobs Challenge

 The pandemic highlighted Massachusetts’ ongoing crisis—a hiring shortage of child care educators, family child care businesses closing their doors, and low compensation across the field.

-The Good Jobs Metro Boston Coalition Sectoral Partnership is leading the charge for a workforce pipeline system that meets the recruitment, compensation, education, and retention needs of the child care workforce.
+The Good Jobs Metro Boston Coalition Sectoral Partnership led the charge for a workforce pipeline system that met the recruitment, compensation, education, and retention needs of the child care workforce.

-This work takes place in the Greater Boston Area, led by The CAYL Institute in partnership with the City of Boston’s Office of Workforce Development.
+This work took place in Metropolitan Boston, led by The CAYL Institute in partnership with the City of Boston’s Office of Workforce Development.

 What is a Good Job?